Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Abelianization of Fuchsian systems

 \begin{Rem} Note that theorem \ref{two-to-one} also induces a $2-$to$-1$ correspondence between the Jacobian of $\C/\Gamma$ and the moduli space $\mathcal M^{par}$ of (semi-)stable parabolic structures with prescribed parabolic weights (satisfying the Biswas conditions) on the $4-$punctured sphere.

-Further, it is worth to mention that the $2-$to$-1$ correspondence from theorem \ref{two-to-one} extends to flat $\SLt-$connections whose underlying parabolic structures are not semi-stable.
-In fact, the only difference to the case of theorem \ref{two-to-one_two} is that the residue terms in \eqref{a_spin_expansion} change their sign. \end{Rem}
+Further, it is worth to mention that the $2-$to$-1$ correspondence from theorem \ref{two-to-one} extends to flat $\SLt$ connections whose underlying parabolic structures are not semi-stable.
+In fact, the only difference to the case of theorem \ref{two-to-one_two} is that the residue terms in \eqref{a_spin_expansion} change their signs. \end{Rem}

-\begin{Rem} At least for rational weights, there is another way to prove theorem \ref{two-to-one_two}: As in \cite{Bis4} one can think of the moduli space of parabolic bundles as orbifold bundles, parabolic stability reduces to the stability of a vector bundle on a suitable compact covering and one can adapt the proofs of \S 5 in \cite{He3} to this situation. \end{Rem}
+\begin{Rem} At least for rational weights, there is another way to prove theorem \ref{two-to-one_two}: As in \cite{Bis4} we can think of the moduli space of parabolic bundles as orbifold bundles, parabolic stability reduces to the stability of a vector bundle on a suitable compact covering and we can adapt the proofs of \S 5 in \cite{He3} to this situation. \end{Rem}